 This stuffed toy will remind you of those Love Heart sweets of your childhood.

-Importantly, we feel that Ultimutt Dog Box have hand-picked toys from new ranges from popular, high-quality brands.
+Importantly, we feel that Ultimutt Dog Box have hand-picked toys from new ranges.
 It's a smart move as you're unlikely to already have these toys in your toy box.